 Family Support Project

 Students who move frequently have lower than average grades in school.
 According to the 2020 Long Island Coalition for the Homeless Report 3,924 students were classified as homeless during the 2018-19 school year.
-However, it is reported that after students were asked about their housing status, it is estimated that child homelessness was above 12,000 which shows the hidden nature of family homelessness in the region.
+However, it is reported that after students were asked about their housing status, child homelessness was estimated above 12,000, further illustrating the hidden nature of family homelessness in the region.

-Through the generosity of The Siemer Institute we will be able to make an impact on families by preventing homelessness and helping them to create paths to long-term self-sufficiency.
-Our goal is to generate lasting change by strengthening the family unit for generations to come.”
+Through the generosity of The Siemer Institute, United Way makes an impact on families by preventing homelessness and helping them create paths to long-term self-sufficiency.
+Our goal is to generate lasting change by strengthening the family unit for generations to come.

-In its inaugural year, the program is projected to serve 100 local families representing approximately 300 children and adults, with the expectation that 77% of families will successfully remain in their homes and at least 97% of the children are expected to remain stable in their original school.
+The program serves 125 local families representing approximately 300 children and adults, with over 90% of families successfully remaining in their homes and at least 97% of the children stable in their original school.

-For more information on Family Support Project contact John Diaz at 631.940.6530 or download the program flyer
+For more information contact John Diaz at 631.940.6530 or download the program flyer

 Founding Partner: The Siemer Institute